Brazil's Neves closing campaign cash gap thanks to banks and ethanol

 One of the president’s recent campaign ads warned against an independent central bank by showing a dark room of bankers scheming while food disappeared from a family’s dinner table.

-Neves has found generous support in the finance industry, including contributions of 700,000 reais and 550,000 reais from Banco BMG and insurance company Porto Seguro SA (PSSA3.SA), which have not donated to Rousseff.
+Neves has found generous support in the finance industry, including contributions of 700,000 reais and 550,000 reais from Banco BMG and insurance company Porto Seguro SA, which have not donated to Rousseff.

 ‘CORPORATE WELFARE’